sirexeclp/energy-aware-computing/report/report.md

 ![ECG Power Draw over Time\label{fig:ecg-power-raw}](fig3/ecg-power-raw.pdf)

-In figure \ref{fig:ecg-power-raw} we can see the power draw of the ecg net, trained with the different powerlimits (low to high from top to bottom) over time.
+In figure \ref{fig:ecg-power-raw} we can see the power draw of the ecg net, trained with the different power limits (low to high from top to bottom) over time.
 We can clearly see the spikes, which appear in the 300W setting being cut off in the 200W setting and a clear shift of the maximum below 200W in the 150W setting.
-This is a good indication that setting the powerlimit worked and that the data can be used for further analysis.
+This is a good indication that setting the power limit worked and that the data can be used for further analysis.

 ![MNIST-BIG Power Draw over Time\label{fig:mnist-big-power-raw}](fig3/mnist-big-power-raw.pdf)

 Figure \ref{fig:mnist-big-power-raw} shows similar results to figure \ref{fig:ecg-power-raw}.
-The average power draw for the highest power limit seems to be slighly above 200W and slighly below 200W for the 200W limit.
+The average power draw for the highest power limit seems to be slightly above 200W and slightly below 200W for the 200W limit.
-The 150W limit shows a clearly lower average around 150W.
+The 150W limit shows a lower average around 150W.
-This is to expected as a power limit set above the actual power draw, should not affect the power draw.
+This is to be expected as a power limit set above the actual power draw, should not affect the power draw.

 ![MNIST-SMALL Power Draw over Time\label{fig:mnist-small-power-raw}](fig3/mnist-small-power-raw.pdf)